-Orkla's principles for good corporate governance aim to lay the foundation for long-term value creation, to the benefit of shareholders, employees and society at large.

-Openness, transparency, accountability and equal treatment underpin confidence in the Orkla Group, both internally and externally, and constitute key elements in Orkla's efforts to foster a sound corporate business culture.
+Orkla's principles for good corporate governance aim to lay the foundation for long-term value creation, to the benefit of our shareholders, employees and society at large.
+Openness, transparency, accountability and equal treatment underpin confidence in the company, both internally and externally, and constitute key elements in our efforts to foster a sound corporate business culture.